ronger4/MyProjects/README.md

 several clients can be maintained.
 Clients can upload new songs and new station is set when a new song is uploaded.

 ------------------------------------------------------------------------------------------------------------------------------------------
+Operating Systems - Simulation of a basic memory system, using multi-thread and multi-process programming.